 Today I am partnering with Castello for a Summer of Blue to bring you this recipe for Gluten Free Blue Cheese Pull Apart Rolls.
 These warm rolls are hot, buttery, tangy, and utterly addicting.

 Blue cheese is one of those foods that I wasn’t fond of when I was younger.
 But as my tastes have changed, I’ve definitely come to appreciate it and really enjoy it.

 I love it in salads, on top of Fettuccini Alfredo (I KNOW!), and now in these blue cheese pull apart rolls.

-The warm blue cheese adds a whole other taste dimension to your typical buttery rolls.
+The warm blue cheese adds a whole other taste dimension to your typical buttery gluten free rolls.
 They’ve still got that buttery goodness but they’ve got a tangy saltiness from the blue cheese.
 Helloooo delicious.